 Technically, garnets are a mineral group, not a specific gemstone.
 And that is not surprising, given the wide assortment of mineral-forming elements there are underground and all the high-pressure, high-heat geologic drama that accompanies garnet formation!

-Thanks to plate tectonics and subsequent weathering, which uncovers underground rocks, garnets occur literally everywhere from Afghanistan to Zambia, as you’ll see by scrolling down on this garnet group link.
+Thanks to plate tectonics and subsequent weathering, which uncovers underground rocks, garnets have been found from Afghanistan to Zambia, as you’ll see by scrolling down on this garnet group link.

 Just keep an eye on the blue ones–they’re tricky.